fattahsamit/Boimarker/README.md

 # Boimarker

-A full-stack web application for managing an eBook collection, supporting user authentication, book uploads, and browsing via a Next.js (TypeScript) frontend and a FastAPI backend.
+A modern web application for managing your eBook library.
+Upload, organize, and read your books from anywhere with this sleek, responsive interface.

 ---

 ## Features

-- User registration and login (JWT authentication)
+- **User Authentication**: Secure registration and login system
-- Upload eBooks (e.g., EPUB, PDF)
+- **Book Management**: Upload, browse, and organize your eBook collection
-- Browse uploaded books
+- **Online Reader**: Read your books directly in the browser
-- RESTful API (FastAPI)
+- **Responsive Design**: Works on desktop and mobile devices
-- TypeScript Next.js frontend
+- **Dark/Light Mode**: Toggle between themes for comfortable reading
-- Protected routes for authenticated users
+- **File Support**: Handles popular formats like PDF and EPUB

 ---

 ## Technologies

-- **Frontend:** Next.js
+- **Frontend:** Next.js with TypeScript, Shadcn
 - **Backend:** FastAPI
 - **Auth:** JWT tokens
 - **Database:** PostgreSQL